Biodiversity Conservation in Company-Owned Forests in Japan and Planted Forests Overseas

 Biodiversity Conservation in Company-Owned Forests in Japan

-The Policy on Biodiversity Conservation for company-owned forests in Japan calls for efforts to promote diversity of ecosystems through proper management of protected areas and consideration toward the continuity of forests, diversity of species through protection of rare flora and fauna, and genetic diversity through the maintenance of populations.
+Our Policy on Biodiversity Conservation applies to the company-owned forests in Japan.
+We conserve "diversity of ecosystems" through proper management of conservation areas and consideration of forest continuity, "diversity of species" through protection of rare plants and animals, and "genetic diversity" through maintenance of wildlife populations.
+In keeping with these policies, forests are subject to appropriate zoning and management according to certain criteria, such as the increment of trees.
 We also strive to prepare an endangered species list and a waterside forest management manual, and check for rare species when clear-cutting and opening work roads.

 Policy on Biodiversity Conservation in Company-Owned Forests in Japan (Excerpt) (June 2006)